laravel/docs/upgrade.md

 In previous versions of Laravel, the `$key` was passed first.
 Since most use cases are only interested in the `$value` it is now passed first.
 You should do a "global find" in your application for these methods to verify that you are expecting the `$value` to be passed as the first argument to your Closure.

-#### `where` Comparison Now "Loose" By Default
+#### Collection `where` Comparison Methods Are "Loose" By Default

-The `where` method now performs a "loose" comparison by default instead of a strict comparison.
+A collection's `where` method now performs a "loose" comparison by default instead of a strict comparison.
 If you would like to perform a strict comparison, you may use the `whereStrict` method.

-The `where` method also no longer accepts a third parameter to indicate "strictness".
-You should explicit call either `where` or `whereStrict` depending on your application's needs.
+The `where` method also no longer accepts a third parameter to indicate "strictness."
+You should explicitly call either `where` or `whereStrict` depending on your application's needs.

 ### Controllers